vmware/hamlet/spec/service-discovery.md

 unlimited number of federated SMs, each of them behaving as owner and/or consumer (dual behaviour is allowed and encouraged):

-* Server.
-A Federated Service Owner SM that owns federated services which are exposed to another federated SM, which consumes them.
+* **Server:** A Federated Service Owner SM that owns federated services which are exposed to another federated SM, which consumes them.
-* Client.
-A Federated Service Consumer SM that consumes federated services which are exposed by another federated SM.
+* **Client:** A Federated Service Consumer SM that consumes federated services which are exposed by another federated SM.

 Since a single SM can both own and consume federated services, and the implementers of the proposed protocol must have a server and a client endpoint